Computer Hope

-Using the uname command, you can quickly and easily identify what kernel version you're using. as shown below.
+Using the uname command, you can identify the kernel version you're using.

 uname -arv